Nayni/WA-Radar-CORE/README.md

 ```

 ## Contribute
 Found a bug?
 Got an idea for a cool new feature?
 Got some fancy new display ideas?
-Got an implementation for a not yet covered boss?
+Made an implementation for a not yet covered boss?

 Contributions are more then welcome.
 Just use Github pull requests!
 But try to keep the following in mind: